rdugan/iceriver-oc/README.md

 Firmware files can be downloaded from the Releases section on the right hand side of this page.

+If you have any issues, finding me (pbfarmer) in the Kaspa Discord will probably result in the fastest response/resolution.

 <br>

 # Fee